ClintTaguba-Lab/Project_4_Documentation/README.md

 The cleaning process included:

-checking respondent IDs for duplicates;
+* checking respondent IDs for duplicates
-reviewing missing values in key analytical variables;
+* reviewing missing values in key analytical variables
-checking for missing survey weights;
+* checking for missing survey weights
-validating raw category values against the data definitions;
+* validating raw category values against the data definitions
-reviewing demographic and financial indicator coding;
+* reviewing demographic and financial indicator coding
-checking survey-weight values before weighted calculations; and confirming that key binary indicators were consistently coded.
+* checking survey weight values before weighted calculations
+* confirming that key binary indicators were consistently coded

 These checks helped ensure that the analytical sample and variables were suitable for the subsequent weighted analysis.